Ill Repute

 Ill Repute is an American hardcore punk band from Oxnard, California, United States, formed in 1981.
 They are noted for popularizing the "Nardcore" sound in the mid-1980s hardcore punk scene, and recorded for Mystic Records.

+They first broke into the scene with their recording "Clean Cut American Kid" on Poshboy Records for Rodney on the ROQ, Volume III.
+ROTR III also featured the Vandals, Channel 3, and the Bangles.
+"Clean Cut American Kid" would be played on radio stations around the world and is now featured on the Netflix streaming show "Stranger Things".